 Dyson Omni-glide review: price and availability

 Dyson Omni-glide is on sale in the USA and is a thoroughly affordable $399.99.
-In the UK it has just gone on sale and is £349.99.
+In the UK it has just gone on sale and is £349.99, it's worth checking our Dyson discount codes for further reductions.
 In Australia, for some reason, it is just about to go on sale (May 27) and will cost AUS$599.99.

 • Price not appearing here automatically in the UK?
 Shop at the Dyson Store. (opens in new tab)